opensearch-project/project-website/_posts/2022-11-20-point-in-time.md

 ### What makes a good pagination method?

 So, what are the desired characteristics of a good pagination method?
-Of course, it depends on your application.
+It depends, of course, on your application.
 If you don't need the ability to skip pages, you may be perfectly fine with the most basic scroll search.
-However, in general here are the qualities of a good pagination method:
+However, in general, here are the qualities of a good pagination method:

 - **Moving forward and backward**: In addition to moving forward in search results, the user may want to go back to the page before the current page.
 - **Skipping pages**: The user may want to skip to a page out of order.
 - **Consistency**: The search results must stay consistent, even with live index updates.
-If the user is on Page 1 of the results and selects Page 2 and then goes back to Page 1, Page 1 stays the same despite documents being indexed or deleted in the meantime.
+If the user is on Page 1 of the results, selects Page 2, and then goes back to Page 1, Page 1 stays the same despite documents being indexed or deleted in the meantime.
 - **Deep pagination**: The search must stay efficient even when the user wants to view results starting with Page 1,000.

-### Pagination methods, compared
+### Pagination methods compared

 Here is how OpenSearch pagination methods compare to each other.